gianniceresa/docker-images/OracleBIEE/README.md

 ```

 #### Useful commands
+List the ports exposed by the container and the links with the hosts ports :
 ```
   docker port <container-id>
 ```
-List the ports exposed by the container and the links with the hosts ports.
+Display the "live" output from the container (a log file) :
 ```
   docker logs -f <container-id>
 ```
-Display the "live" output from the container (a log file).
+Open an interactive bash into the container :
 ```
   docker exec -it <container-id> bash
 ```
-Open an interactive bash into the container.
+Display status and ports used by components of OBIEE :
 ```
   docker exec <container-id> /opt/oracle/biee/user_projects/domains/bi/bitools/bin/status.sh -v
 ```
-Display status and ports used by components of OBIEE.

 ## Support
 Currently Oracle Business Intelligence on Docker is **NOT** supported by Oracle (AFAIK).
 Use these files at your own discretion.